 Visiting Fell Foot: What you need to know

-The car park, parkland, meadow and cafe are now open, you don’t need to book but parking space is limited.
-In this article you’ll find everything you need to know about what's open and what to expect from your visit.
+The car park, café, ice cream parlour, parkland and meadow are open.
+Boat hire starts on 21 June.
+On weekdays you don’t need to pre-book but at busier times like weekends and school holidays booking is recommended to guarantee entry.
+In this article you’ll find everything you need to know about what to expect from your visit.

 Parking and arrival

 If you have pre-booked, there'll be a member of our welcome team ready to take your booking confirmation details in the car park, so please have those handy when you arrive.
 Your ticket includes parking and gives you full access to the parkland, lakeshore, cafe and meadow.
 Once you're here you're welcome to stay for as long as you like.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 The toilet block in the main car park is now open for visitors and includes a disabled toilet.
 We're working hard to open more toilets as soon as we can do so, safely.

 Things to do